What Happens to Stock Options in a SPAC Merger?

 Special tax planning considerations

-The acceleration of vesting can trigger other issues.
-Incentive stock options (ISO) can lose their favorable tax status if more than $100,000 in ISOs will be eligible for exercise in a year.
+The acceleration of vesting can trigger other issues, unrelated to the SPAC.
+Incentive stock options (ISO) lose their favorable tax status if more than $100,000 in ISOs are eligible for exercise in a year.
 This is based on the value at grant.

-When unexercised ISOs are cashed out, it’s considered a cancellation of stock options for tax purposes, not a disqualifying disposition.
-This is important, as the former will be subject to payroll tax.
+When unexercised ISOs are cashed out, it’s considered a cancellation of stock options for tax purposes, not a disqualifying sale.
+This is important, as cancelling and paying out ISOs may trigger payroll tax in addition to regular cash compensation.
 Exercising shortly before the deal closes can prevent this from happening.
 However, if the deal fails, you may trigger the alternative minimum tax if you hold the stock past the end of the year.

 Especially for employees with restricted stock units (RSUs), accelerated vesting can create issues with 409A.
 RSUs can become subject to Section 409A if they are not settled shortly after vesting.
 It’s possible for other types of stock options to trigger 409A.
 Another issue is Section 280G: an excess 20% excise tax on ‘golden parachute’ amounts, so it’s important to work with your team of tax, legal, and financial advisors.